Athanaze/z_notes/README.md

+# Generative models

+Estimate the joint P(Y,X) then use P(Y=1 | X=x) and Bayes rule to predict class 0 or 1

+# Discriminative models

+Estimate P(Y=1 | X=x) and Bayes to predict class 0 or 12

+# We can also estimate a discriminant function that predicts the class 0 or 1 from x (does not need distribution models)

+# Linear smoother protip : one can get an explicit form for the leave-one-out CV error

 # T-distribution

 Used to estimate population parameters when the sample size is small and the std dev of the population is unknown.